 We are dedicated to supporting patients and families within Colorado and beyond to find the resources they need to get proper diagnosis, treatment and support for Lyme & Other Tick-Borne Diseases.

 Prevention is the most effective means to avoid tick-borne illnesses; and access to timely, accurate diagnosis and care is key to a positive outcome when having contact with many of the diseases that ticks can transmit.

 Our goal is to provide the education, information, and awareness necessary for individuals to protect themselves from exposure, recognize the diseases, and to advocate for themselves, their families and their pets when faced with an infection no matter where they live, work, recreate or travel.

 We are determined to help fill in the gaps of information regarding what we know about distribution and prevalence of ticks and tick-borne infections in Colorado through citizen science studies in order to better describe the risks in Colorado.

 We wish to help our Colorado medical care providers recognize, diagnose and properly treat patients faced with these sometimes debilitating or even deadly diseases.
 We are determined to support patients seeking a timely and correct diagnosis and those that are fighting chronic illness as a result of infections, most often those patients sick with Lyme disease, the most commonly reported vector-borne illness in the United States.

-As a group we were determined to make a change so in 2016 we founded Colorado Tick-Borne Disease Awareness Association, a 501(c)(3) nonprofit organization to more effectively carry out our mission!
+We founded Colorado Tick-Borne Disease Awareness Association, a 501(c)(3) nonprofit organization in 2016 to more effectively carry out our mission!